xgi/castero/README.md

 ### Manual Installation

-Warning: the documentation on this page refers to the latest official release.
+Warning: changes to the master branch are sometimes made before the documentation on this page is updated.
-The behavior of the current code may be different from what is described here (i.e. different dependencies, changed commands).

 ```bash
 $ git clone https://github.com/xgi/castero